NCAA Tournament 2018: Ranking the Biggest Bracket-Busters Through Round of 32

-Note that while teams like Kentucky and Kansas State can be considered bracket-busters because of their unique paths to this point, both programs have found success in ways that became "expected" by the Round of 32.
-Yes, UK outlasted Arizona, but Kentucky taking down Buffalo to get this far is no shocker.
-And sure, KSU eliminated a UMBC squad with momentum, feistiness and (what seemed to be) an entire nation behind them, but taking down a 16-seed won't get you on this list—no matter how good that 16-seed proved to be.
+Note that while Kentucky and Kansas State can be considered bracket-busters because the majority of bracketeers didn't pick them to this point, both were "expected" to advance by the round of 32.
+Yes, UK has gone deeper in the tournament than Arizona, but Kentucky's taking down Buffalo to get this far is no shocker.
+And sure, KSU eliminated a UMBC squad with momentum, feistiness and (what seemed to be) an entire nation behind it, but taking down a No. 16 seed won't get you on this list—no matter how good that No. 16 seed proved to be.

 At this point few brackets are still anywhere close to intact.
 If your entire Final Four is still alive after Sunday, well done, unicorn.

 With the round of 32 complete—and as we all take a breath—here's a ranking of the upsets that occurred over the weekend, including quick game recaps and a look at each one's impact on the nation's office pools.
 They are listed in order of magnitude.